This article covers common questions about PaperCut’s Integrated Scanning feature:

 Q What is Integrated Scanning?

-PaperCut Integrated Scanning provides a clean and consistent interface for users and administrators whether in a single or mixed fleet.
-The earliest version of PaperCut that supported integrated scanning was 15.3.
-For more information and an overview of Integrated Scanning, please take the tour here. https://www.papercut.com/tour/integrated-scanning
+PaperCut Integrated Scanning provides a clean and consistent interface for users and administrators whether in a single or mixed fleet of MFDs.
+The earliest version of PaperCut that supported Integrated Scanning was v15.3.
+For more information and an overview of Integrated Scanning, please take our tour here.

 Q What can I do with Integrated Scanning?

-You can scan to your email, your home folder, a network folder, or into a business document workflow from the configured devices in your organisation.
+You can scan to your email, your home folder, a network folder location, or into a business document workflow from the configured devices in your organisation.
+Most recently in v18.1.4 we have added support for scanning to cloud connectors such as DropBox , Google Drive & OneDrive.
+For more information, take a look at our tour of Scan to Cloud feature here.

 Q Can I scan to an email address that is not my own?